UMM-CSci-3601-S21/it-1-squash/README.md

 ## Changing the name

+You can go ahead and remove this section of the README once you have changed the name.

 The project by default has the name "CSCI 3601 Iteration Template".
 There are a few places you need to change to make this the name you want:

 - The title of this README.md